StackVista/stackstate-docs/use/health-state-and-event-notifications/configure-view-health.md

 ## React to view state changes

-You can [set up alerting](send-alerts.md) to trigger alerts and actions whenever a view state changes.
+You can [set up event handlers](send-event-notifications.md) to trigger event notifications and actions whenever a view state changes.

 ## View health state configuration functions